 The Best Acclimatization for Climbing Kilimanjaro is very simple.
 Take more time.
-I know it costs more each day to stay on the hill, but trust me it makes all the difference.
+I know it costs more each day to stay on the hill, but trust me it makes all the difference in this once in a lifetime adventure.
 More acclimatization, means better safety.
-You are not pushing the limit.
-The additional times gives you an easier ride to the summit and safer descent.
+The additional time on Kilimanjaro will give you an easier ride to the summit and safer descent.
 I highly recommend a minimum of 8 days on Kilimanjaro.
-I have climbed Kilimanjaro 30+ times and lead over 120 trips above 18,000 feet.
-LEARN MORE.
+I have climbed Kilimanjaro 30+ times and led over 100 trips above 18,000 feet.
+LEARN MORE about climbing Kilimanjaro.

 The Best Acclimatization for Climbing Kilimanjaro

-All you body needs is more oxygen.
+All your body needs is more oxygen to climb into a low oxygen environment.
 Spend more time creating red blood cells and your body will be warmer, more efficient at carrying oxygen and this gives you an easier and safer climb to the roof of Africa.
 Don’t be fooled by the cheap, crappy Kilimanjaro climbs.
 READ SOME REVIEWS from our trips.

 In any given season the summit success rate on Kilimanjaro is between 42% to 48%.
-What a waste of time training, travelling to Africa and failing to reach the summit because you picked a cheap trip with crap acclimatization.
+What a waste of time travelling to Africa and failing to reach the summit because you picked a cheap trip with poor acclimatization.

 READ A POST from Michelle who failed to climb Kilimanjaro on the first attempt and then came on a longer trip with more acclimatization and was successful.
 You don’t want to rush this journey.
 You will want to take your time, take in this unique mountain experience with some amazing people.